djboulet/djboulet.github.io/doc/nomography/true_vswr.rst

 :math:`VSWR = \frac{10^\frac{RL}{20} + 1}{10^\frac{RL}{20} - 1}`.

 A high return loss (>30dB) indicates a high ratio of forward power to reflected power therefore a good impedance match.
 A return loss approaching 0dB means the reflected power is nearly equal to the forward power indicating a mismatch.

 Cable loss and impact on VSWR
 """"""""""""""""""""""""""""""""""

 VSWR is a useful indicator of power transfer but measured results can be misleading.
 The transmission line connecting the transmitter to the antenna will introduce some loss therefore the RF power reaching the antenna will be lower than the RF power delivered by the transmitter.
 Similarly, the power reflected by the antenna will also have been attenuated by the transmission line before it returns to the power meter.
 The combined effect of attenuated forward and reflected power will make it appear as though the VSWR is lower than it would be if measured at the antenna.
 It isn't practical to install a power meter at the antenna but the true VSWR can be calculated based on measured VSWR and known cable losses.

-Cable attentuation is specified in dB per unit length.
+Cable attenuation is specified in dB per unit length.
 Cable attentuation for LMR®-195 is based on the following formula :cite:`timesmicrowave:lmr195`:

 :math:`Loss = (0.356859) \times \sqrt{f} + (0.000470) \times f`